-| "What a piece of work is man!"
-William Shakespeare, Hamlet |
+"What a piece of work is man!"

-As to what you really want to know, yes, this is a hard course.
+As to what you really want to know, yes, this is a challenging course.
 For many students, if not for most, this course is taken toward fulfillment of the science requirement.
-While arguably it is not as difficult as chemistry or physics, it does require substantial study as there is a great deal of data to be mastered before we can begin play with the theories and underlying concepts.
-However, having said that, no matter what your past experience with science, every student is capable of doing well in this class.
+Although arguably it is not as difficult as chemistry or physics, it does require substantial study as there are a great deal of data to be mastered before we can begin play with the theories and underlying concepts.
+Having said that, no matter what your past experience with science, every student is capable of doing well in this class.
 So, do not be concerned if you are biologically deprived or biophobic, or if at the mere mention of the word science or a bit of math you break out in a cold sweat.
 If you like to be challenged, great, this course will do that, but if you need assistance along the way, the TAs and I are here to help.

 (top)